flutter/website/src/docs/codelabs/explicit-animations.md

    void initState() {
      super.initState();
 ```

-An `AnimationController` needs a `TickerProvider`,
-so the first step for creating an explicit animation
-is to add a `TickerProvider` to the widget that you are animating.
+The next step also covers how to configure `TickerProvider`
+with the `vsync` argument
+passed to `AnimationController`'s constructor.

-If you are creating an `AnimationController` from a `State`
+* If you are creating an `AnimationController` from a `State`
   you can use the `SingleTickerProviderStateMixin` (as in this example)
   to make a `TickerProvider` available to your `AnimationController`.

-In this example, you only need to instantiate `AnimationController`
+* In this example, you only need to instantiate `AnimationController`
   once to create the desired animation effect.
   For other animations, if you need multiple `AnimationController` objects
   over the lifetime of the `State`,
   use a full `TickerProviderStateMixin` instead.
-The `SingleTickerProviderStateMixin` is slightly more efficient
+* The `SingleTickerProviderStateMixin` is slightly more efficient
   than `TickerProviderStateMixin` in the case of the class
-only ever needing one Ticker.
+  only ever needing one `Ticker`.

-The next step also covers how to configure `TickerProvider`
-with the `vsync` argument
-passed to `AnimationController`'s constructor.

-#### 2. Instantiate and dispose of AnimationController
+#### 2. Instantiate and dispose of AnimationController in lifecycle methods
 <?code-excerpt "explicit{2,3}/lib/main.dart"?>
 ```diff
 --- explicit2/lib/main.dart